h-oll/h-oll.github.io/index.md

 list_title: Latest news
 ---

-# Postdoctoral Position (24 months): Quantum Cryptography and Verification of Quantum Computation
+# Opening of a Postdoctoral Position (24 months)

+## Quantum Cryptography and Verification of Quantum Computation

 ## Context